Quick Answer

 If your AI vendor sends your customer data through an external LLM API that uses it for model training, you may have violated FCA guidelines, HIPAA, GDPR Article 28, or the RBI's data localization rules depending on your market.

 A strong answer maps the data flow explicitly, confirms whether model training opt-out is active, and can produce current certification documentation.
-Unico Connect holds ISO 27001:2022 and SOC 2 Type 2.
+Unico Connect holds ISO 27001:2022 and operates with GDPR-aligned data governance practices.

 What you are testing: Whether they understand the constraints that make your industry different.